-The amendments apply to all public and private companies that report items of other comprehensive income .
+The amendments apply to all public and private companies that report items of other comprehensive income.
 Public companies are required to comply with these amendments for all reporting periods (interim and annual).
 The amendments are effective for reporting periods beginning after December 15, 2012, for public companies.
-Early adoption is permitted .
-The Group does not expect the adoption of this guidance will have a significant effect on its consolidated financial statements.
+Early adoption is permitted.
+The adoption of this guidance did not have a significant effect on its consolidated financial statements.